Immigration to Denmark: Paradigm shift

-In January 2021, prime minister Mette Frederiksen announced that immigration should be limited so it would not the threaten social cohesion of Danish society, which was already under strain, and added that the number of migrants had a strong impact on achieving integration of immigrants.
-In practice this meant that the government would actively oppose the antidemocratic values practiced in Denmark by migrants from Muslim countries.
+In January 2021, prime minister Mette Frederiksen announced that immigration should be limited so it would not threaten the social cohesion of Danish society, which was already under strain, and added that the number of migrants had a strong impact on achieving integration of immigrants.
+In practice, this meant that the government would actively oppose what it considered the anti-democratic values practiced in Denmark by migrants from Muslim countries.